supahcraig/redpanda_basics/EnableTLS.md

 `openssl genrsa -out ca.key 2048`

-This uses openssl to generate a private key, which will be the private key for our CA.
+This uses openssl to generate a private key, which will be the private key for our certificate authority (CA).

-**2. Self signing the root certificate**
+**2. Generate a public cert for the CA**

 `openssl req -new -x509 -config ca.cnf -key ca.key -days 365 -batch -out ca.crt`